DANVILLE -- The Town Council has extended Town Manager Joe Calabrigo's contract for another three years.

 Somers left to take a position as city manager of Los Altos.

-Calabrigo said he opted not to refill that position, and he replaced the emergency services manager position at half time rather than full
+Calabrigo said he opted not to refill that position, and he replaced the emergency services manager position at half time rather than full time.

 The town's maintenance services manager, who previously reported to the assistant town manager, was promoted to a director position and now reports to Calabrigo.
 Two other employees in the maintenance department were also promoted into roles of more responsibility, as was an information systems technician.